 Manafiafy is a sleepy fishing village on the southern coast of Madagascar, and was where one of the first contacts was made by westerners in Madagascar, as the Portuguese laid anchor in the bay of St Luce in 1613.

 Protected by several small islands, the calm blue waters provided safe anchorage.

-The village has changed little since those times, the Portuguese, the French and the British, have come and gone, yet the smell of fresh cloves, vanilla and coffee still sweeten the air, and the fisherman still paddle their dugout canoes through the safety of the bay to open ocean beyond.
+The village has changed little since those times, the Portuguese, the French and the British have come and gone, yet the smell of fresh cloves, vanilla and coffee still sweeten the air, and the fishermen still paddle their dugout canoes through the safety of the bay to open ocean beyond.

 Offshore there are coral reefs rich in marine life and humpback whales come into the bay from mid June until early December.

 This sample itinerary will give you an idea of what is possible when you travel in Manafiafy, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 - Andohahela National Park 32 miles away

 - The Southern Tip of Madagascar 65 miles away

 - Ambalavao 205 miles away